opf/openproject/docs/user-guide/work-packages/work-package-table-configuration/README.md

 If you want to save a completely new work package view, again click on the settings and select **Save as...** as described [above](#save-work-package-views).

 > **Please note**:  You can't change the default "All open" view.
-Therefore pressing the disc icon won't have any effect on the default view that is displayed when navigating to the work packages module -> So you have to set a name and create a new view (private or public)..
+Therefore pressing the disc icon won't have any effect on the default view that is displayed when navigating to the work packages module.
+You alwaysw have to create a new view (filter, group, etc.), set a name and save it (private or public).